 There are usually around 6-10 volunteers at one time with a maximum of 15.

-The projects primary objective is to encourage the Belizean Government to enforce preservation zones in the Sapodilla Cayes Marine Reserve.
-They carry out marine surveys in the area surrounding the island, collecting data on the local fish & invertebrate population and this is submitted internationally to Reef Check headquarters for inclusion in global coral reef status reports, and locally to the Belizean Department of Fisheries.
+The project’s primary objective is to encourage the Belizean Government to enforce preservation zones in the Sapodilla Cayes Marine Reserve.
+The team carry out marine surveys, collecting data on the local fish & invertebrate population and this is submitted internationally to Reef Check headquarters for inclusion in global coral reef status reports, and locally to the Belizean Department of Fisheries.

 They have been very active in the monitoring of local fish populations, particularly the lionfish, and have been instrumental in the increase in community awareness campaigns.

-Weekend accommodation is not included but the project has a guesthouse available and there are a number of hotels for various budgets in Punta Gorda.
+Weekend accommodation is not included but there are a number of guest houses for various budgets in the town of Punta Gorda.